lyzio/margherita/README.md

 # margherita.se
-A blog about fine pizza.
+A blog about fine pizza, and some not so fine.